manu-moser/vmware-scripts/README.md

 **Example:**
 setsid python /tmp/auto-create-logs.py -m "mark: TEST" -f /var/log/vmkernel.log -w /vmfs/volumes/vsanDatastore/workDir/ -r somehost02.domain.com somehost03.domain.com -p "Password123" &

+## Script vsan/configure-resync-throttle.ps1
+This script configures resync throttling at the vSAN cluster level via vCenter using API.
+In recent versions of vSAN the GUI option to configure resync throttling is no longer present, but it can still be configured using the API.
+Under some circumstances configuring resync throttling can be helpful.
+Hence, this script.

+**Syntax:** .\configure-resync-throttle.ps1 -cluster "<clusterName>" -value <integer>

+Note: For version 7.0 and later make sure that you're on at least PowerCLI version 12.2, otherwise the script can't get the cluster MoRef.
+As a workaround, if for some reason the customer doesn't want to update their PowerCLI version, the cluster MoID can be specified manually via parameter "-moid" as well.

 ## Script vsan/get-unmap-stats.py
 This script needs to be executed on a live ESXi host and will get the unmap stats for the vSAN objects and related VM names.